–DC Bonus Book #11

 The Caped Crusader shuts down a snuff-film ring.
 Lieutenant Kitch of the GCPD debuts.

 In issue #430 Batman stops a cold-blooded rooftop sniper.
-Gordon asks Batman about the whereabouts of Robin, who hasn’t seen in quite some time, and Batman dodges the question.
+Gordon asks Batman about the whereabouts of Robin, who hasn’t been seen in quite some time, and Batman dodges the question.
 We probably have to ignore Gordon asking the Dark Knight about Robin, since they already had this talk in Turning Points #3.
 Also, through flashback, we see probably the ninth or tenth completely different version of what occurred on the day that led up to the death of Bruce’s parents.
 It is a known in-continuity fact that Bruce is tortured by this day and his recollection of its events changes constantly.
 In issue #432 Batman teams-up with PI Maxine Kelly to solve a child-abduction case that is seven years cold.
 Bats breaks into an FBI office building and fends off dozens of government agents in order to access information vital to the investigation.

 –Detective Comics #598-600 (“BLIND JUSTICE”)